listguy/pre-todo/README.md

-this is the link for vercel site(uploaded latest version):
+this is the link for vercel:

  https://pre-todo-git-pre-course-final.ofirsimhi1612.vercel.app/

-this is the gif for the functionality:
+this is the gif showing all features:

  ![Add todo task](./readme-files/hs7u4JeigX.gif)